motherjones/prettylist/README.md

 # A Google Spreadsheet-Powered List

 Transform a Google Spreadsheet into a styled list.
-This works well if you want to create a list where each list item contains multiple components, e.g. a list of state and details corresponding to each state, court cases and their statuses, and so on.
+Good for creating a list where each list item contains multiple components, e.g. a list of state and details corresponding to each state, court cases and their statuses, and so on.
 Here's a screenshot of one from the wild:

 <p align="center">
   <img width="75%" src="https://github.com/motherjones/prettylist/blob/master/img/screenshot.png" alt="screenshot"/>